 Recovery is detailed above.
 You will have some swelling and some soreness where the implants were placed.
 But the pain is not acute and can be handled with over-the-counter pain medication.

-Will all-on-four dental implants look natural?
+Will results look natural?

 You won’t see the implants; they are screwed down into your jawbone.
 Only the post of each implant is visible above the gum line, but once your full arches of artificial teeth are attached those posts cannot be seen.
 Your artificial teeth look completely natural.
 Considering how your teeth looked before, you’ll be thrilled by how great your smile looks after your all-on-four procedure.

-How do I care for my all-on-four implants?
+How to care for all-on-four implants

 Remember, your full bridges of artificial teeth sit firmly atop your gums, snapped onto the posts of the eight implants.
 To keep things clean, this is a good hygiene regimen: